microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/Update-MgSharePermission.md

 # Update-MgSharePermission

 ## SYNOPSIS
-Update the navigation property permission in shares
+Used to access the permission representing the underlying sharing link

 ## SYNTAX